Nikon D850 vs D300

 The Nikon D850 and the Nikon D300 are two digital cameras that were revealed to the public, respectively, in July 2017 and August 2007.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D850) and an APS-C (D300) sensor.
-The D850 has a resolution of 45.4 megapixel, whereas the D300 provides 12.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The D850 has a resolution of 45.4 megapixels, whereas the D300 provides 12.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The side-by-side display below illustrates the physical size and weight of the Nikon D850 and the Nikon D300.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Nikon D850 and the Nikon D300 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D850 – represents the basis for the calculations across all the size and weight measures).